 Head and Shoulders Top Formation

 The head and shoulders top formation (H&S top) is one of the most popular and reliable chart formations used in technical analysis.
 As the name indicates, its shape is similar to a head with shoulders on both sides.
 A head and shoulders pattern usually signals changes in the price trend.
 When it occurs, the analyzed security is more likely to move against the previous uptrend.
+For instance, a head and shoulders in gold, would mean that the top in gold is likely in.

 There is another formation, which works similarly to the H&S top but signals a reverse of a downward trend.
 It is called the inverse head and shoulders formation (reverse head and shoulders and H&S bottom are other names).